kendagriff/backbone.jfeed/README.md

 # Backbone.jFeed

 A drop-in plugin that allows you to turn Backbone.js's `Collection` object into an RSS/ATOM feed.
+Much thanks to [Jean-François Hovinne](http://hovinne.com/) for the [jFeed](https://github.com/jfhovinne/jFeed) library.

 ### Dependencies